Portia Gwanzura: Achievements

-She has performed live on the BBC’s Andy Kershaw Show, was interview for the Esther Rantzen show on Granada TV and performed for the Mayor of Wigans "Christmas Cheers " fund to raise money for the local community.
+She has performed live on the BBC's Andy Kershaw Show, was interviewed for the Esther Rantzen show on Granada TV and performed for the Mayor of Wigans "Christmas Cheers " fund to raise money for the local community.
 Up until 2006 Portia Gwanzura and her band recorded fifteen albums with the eleventh being launched in England by then Junior Minister and MP for Leigh Andy Burnham.
-In 2007, Portia Gwanzura chosen by the Wigan Borough Council as one of the ten most recognised people in the Borough for her contribution to the local communinity.
+In 2007, Portia Gwanzura chosen by the Wigan Borough Council as one of the ten most recognised people in the Borough for her contribution to the local community.
 In 2015, Portia was presented with Station Honor Award from ZimOnline Radio.